 When does the course start?

-The programme will begin with a two-week induction in July 2020.
+The programme will begin with a two-week induction in the summer before your training year.

-In September 2020, you will return and move into a teaching timetable, which will also include an afternoon of professional studies training at our Head Office in Pimlico.
-The course is full-time, and will conclude at the end of June 2021.
+The course then begins in September, when you will return to your school and move into a teaching timetable, which will also include an afternoon of professional studies training at our Head Office in Pimlico.
+The course is full-time, and will conclude at the end of the academic year.